hugoprudente/charts/incubator/foundry-vtt/README.md

 ## Configuration

 Refer to [values.yaml](values.yaml) for the full run-down on defaults.
-These are a mixture of Kubernetes and Foundry VTT-related directives that map to environment variables in the [itzg/minecraft-server](https://hub.docker.com/r/itzg/minecraft-server/) Docker image.
+These are a mixture of Kubernetes and Foundry VTT-related directives that map to environment variables in the [Foundry VTT](https://github.com/hugoprudente/foundryvtt-docker) Docker image.

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
 For example,